·

 Instructions

 • Cool.
-Remove from heat, uncover, and allow the mixture to cool for 20 minutes.
+Remove from heat, uncover, and let it cool for 20 minutes.

-• Strain and discard solids.
-Using a fine mesh strainer over a large mixing bowl strain the elderberry mixture.
-Allow all of the liquid to drain by letting it sit for 1 hour.
-Discard the elderberry mixture, keeping the liquid.
+• Strain.
+Using a fine mesh strainer over a large mixing bowl, strain the elderberry mixture.
+Let all the liquid drain for 1 hour.
+Get rid of the solids and keep the liquid.

 • Prep for canning.
-Prepare the water bath canning station by washing the half-pint jars (or quarter-pint jars) in hot soapy water.
+Prepare the water bath canning station by washing the half-pint jars (or quarter-pint jars) in hot, soapy water.
 Transfer them to the water bath canner and submerge the jars in water.
 Place them over high heat.
-Place the lids and rings in a saucepan with water and allow them to simmer over low heat.
+Place the lids and rings in a saucepan with water and simmer over low heat.
 Do not boil.

-• Add sugar and spices to the liquid.
-Transfer the liquid to a large saucepan, add the sugar, cinnamon sticks, and whole cloves. *For easy removal of the whole cloves, add them to a reusable tea bag or a sash made from cheesecloth.*
+• Add sugar and spices.
+Transfer the liquid to a large saucepan, add the sugar, cinnamon sticks, and whole cloves.
+(For easy removal of the whole cloves, add them to a reusable tea bag or a sash made from cheesecloth.)

 • Boil and stir frequently.
 Set the heat to medium and bring the mixture to a boil.
-Once boiling, allow it to remain at a low boil for 30 minutes stirring frequently to avoid it from scorching (this will cause the syrup to taste really bitter).
+Once boiling, allow it to remain at a low boil for 30 minutes, stirring frequently to avoid scorching (this will cause the syrup to taste really bitter).

 • Remove whole spices.
 Remove the cinnamon sticks and cloves from the syrup and discard them.